randarihany/Ivolve_OJT_Labs/kuberneters/Lab26/README.md

-### Lab 26: Updating Applications and Rolling Back Changes
+# Lab 26: Updating Applications and Rolling Back Changes with Kubernetes

-﻿﻿Deploy NGINX with 3 replicas.
+- ﻿﻿Deploy NGINX with 3 replicas.
-﻿﻿Create a service to expose NGINX deployment.
+﻿﻿- Create a service to expose NGINX deployment.
-﻿﻿Use port forwarding to access NGINX service locally.
+﻿﻿- Use port forwarding to access NGINX service locally.
-﻿﻿Update NGINX image to Apache.
+﻿﻿- Update NGINX image to Apache.
-﻿﻿View deployment's rollout history.
+﻿﻿- View deployment's rollout history.
-﻿﻿Roll back NGINX deployment to the previous image version and Monitor pod status.
+﻿﻿- Roll back NGINX deployment to the previous image version and Monitor pod status.

+---
+## Step 1: Deploy NGINX with 3 Replicas

+### Create the NGINX Deployment YAML

+Create a file named `nginx-deployment.yaml` for the NGINX deployment and apply.

 ```
 kubectl apply -f nginx-deployment.yaml